-Recently named the World’s Best City by Travel + Leisure, Charleston is having a moment and everyone is booking a ticket to the colorful metropolis.
+Coined the World’s Best City by Travel + Leisure in 2019, Charleston is having a moment and everyone is booking a ticket to the colorful metropolis.
 From the blooming architecture and flourishing culinary scene, the city of Charleston offers a slew of hotels right in town.
 But what many tourists don’t realize is that just outside downtown are spotless beaches and ocean views good enough for celebrities like Bill Murray and Stephen Colbert.

 The Isle of Palms is a place where you can have it all: ocean, golfing, tennis, and of course, proximity to Charleston.
 So if you love city-living as much as you love relaxing on the beach, follow this weekend itinerary and experience the best of both worlds in Charleston, South Carolina.